 Choosing a new monitor can be extremely challenging.
 There are so many different brands, each with their own strengths and weaknesses.
-It's easy to get confused with all the advertised features, especially when they have the same resolution and refresh rate, so how do they perform one over another?
-From the overall design, performance tuning, and extra features, each brand does things a bit differently.
+It's easy to get confused with the different lineups, marketing terms, and new models coming out each year, so how do they perform one over another?
+From the overall design, performance, and extra features, each brand does things a bit differently.

-We've bought and tested over 260 monitors, including models from over 20 different brands, and below are our recommendations for the best monitor brands and the best gaming monitor brands available in the U.S..
-This list isn't exhaustive as there are many great monitors by other brands, but these are eight of the most popular brands.
+We've bought and tested over 270 monitors, including models from over 20 different brands, and below are our recommendations for the best monitor brands and the best gaming monitor brands available in the U.S. This list isn't exhaustive as there are many great monitors by other brands, but these are the most popular brands.
 Also, see our recommendations for the best monitors, the best gaming monitors, and the best office monitors.

 Acer is a Taiwanese computer and electronics hardware company founded in 1976.
 They offer displays for gamers and those looking for a simple monitor for the office, and they tend to cost less than the competition.
-Their monitors are also versatile, as you can get a gaming model with good office features and performance, which is great if you work during the day and gaming at night with your at-home setup.
+Their monitors are also versatile, as you can get a gaming model with good office features, which is great if you work during the day and game at night with your at-home setup.
 Another thing Acer excels at is ergonomics, as most of their models come with an easily-adjustable stand.

-Their standard gaming lineup is known as the Nitro lineup, but they have a separate lineup known as Predator that tends to cost more, has fewer models, and those monitors have a different design.
-They have different resolutions and refresh rates available, depending on the type of gaming monitor you're looking for.
-Something like the Acer Nitro XV282K KVbmiipruzx is a 4k, 144Hz monitor that's great for console gaming, but they also have the Acer Nitro XV252Q Fbmiiprx, which is a 1080p monitor with an incredible 390Hz refresh rate, so you have different options.
-Although neither the Nitro nor Predator lineups have dedicated office monitors, Acer also has a basic lineup that offers simple displays for work.
+Their standard gaming lineup is known as the Nitro lineup, but they have a separate lineup known as Predator that costs more and has fewer models.
+They have different resolutions and refresh rates available, which is great, as they cater to different types of gamers.
+Something like the Acer Nitro XV282K KVbmiipruzx is a 4k, 144Hz monitor that's great for console gaming, but they also have the Acer Nitro XV252Q Fbmiiprx, which is a 1080p monitor with an incredible 390Hz refresh rate, that's great for PC gaming.
+Although you can't find dedicated office monitors in these Nitro or Predator lineups, Acer also has a basic lineup that offers simple displays for work, if that's what you prefer.

 ASUS, also known as ASUSTeK, is a computer parts manufacturer founded in Taiwan.
-Unlike some other brands, they offer a wide range of monitors for different needs.
-They have different gaming monitor lineups, including the Republic of Gamers (ROG) and the TUF Gaming lineups.
-While the ROG models usually provide the best performance, the TUF monitors are cheaper and are impressive, so they're a good choice for those looking for a budget gaming monitor.
-If you aren't a gamer, they also offer good office options with their ProArt lineup, like the ASUS ProArt Display PA278CV, which provides good color accuracy and extra features like a USB hub.
+Unlike Acer, they have diverse lineups for different needs.
+Their popular gaming lineups are the Republic of Gamers (ROG) and TUF Gaming models.
+While the ROG monitors usually provide the best performance, the TUF Gaming monitors are cheaper and offer better value, so they're a good choice for those looking for a budget gaming monitor.
+If you aren't a gamer, they also offer good office options with their ProArt lineup, like the ASUS ProArt Display PA278CV, which provides good image accuracy and extra features like a USB hub.

 If you're looking for a monitor from ASUS, you'll have to decide what combination of refresh rate and resolution you need.
-You can either get something like the ASUS ROG Swift 360Hz PG259QN if you want a 360Hz refresh rate and 1080p resolution, or the ASUS ROG Swift PG279QM offers a higher 1440p resolution and a 240Hz refresh rate with native G-SYNC support.
-While their 4k options are limited, they've released a 42-inch OLED monitor, the ASUS ROG Swift OLED PG42UQ, if you want the best picture quality with a large screen for gaming or watching movies.
+You can either get something like the ASUS ROG Swift 360Hz PG259QN if you want a 360Hz refresh rate and 1080p resolution, or the ASUS ROG Swift PG279QM, which offers a higher 1440p resolution and a 240Hz refresh rate with native G-SYNC support.
+While their 4k options are limited, they've released a 42-inch OLED monitor, the ASUS ROG Swift OLED PG42UQ, for those who want the best picture quality with a large screen for gaming or watching movies.

 See the best ASUS monitors here.

 Dell is an American company that has grown into one of the most well-known computer brands worldwide.
-They have a few different monitor lineups, whether you need something basic for work, if you need an upgrade to a high-resolution screen, or if you're a competitive gamer.
-For their office monitors, the S and P Series monitors are designed for the home and office, and the UltraSharp lineup usually has more office-friendly features.
-An option like the Dell U2723QE is an impressive choice for work use.
-It has a massive USB hub with five USB-A ports and three USB-C ports and has many other features.
-However, if you aren't going to take advantage of what it offers, the Dell S2722QC and Dell S2721QS are cheaper alternatives with a 4k resolution.
+They have a few different monitor lineups, and whether you need something basic for work, a high-resolution screen for photo editing, or a competitive gamer, you'll likely find something interesting from Dell.
+Their entry-level S and P Series lineups are designed for the home and office, and the higher-end UltraSharp lineup usually has more productivity features.
+An option like the Dell U2723QE is an impressive choice for work use and content creation.
+It has a massive USB hub and offers many other features, including an accurate sRGB picture mode.
+If you don't need all those extra features, even the Dell S2722QC and Dell S2721QS are excellent low-cost 4k office displays.

 See the best Dell monitors here.

-Gigabyte is another computer parts manufacturer based in Taiwan, and while they aren't as well-known as other brands like Samsung and Dell, they make good monitors and have been growing in popularity.
-They mainly focus on gaming, but they also tend to include lots of office-friendly features, so if you're looking for a monitor for your at-home workstation that you're also going to game with, you'll likely find something good from them.
+Gigabyte is another computer parts manufacturer based in Taiwan.
+Although they aren't as well-known as other brands like Dell or ASUS, their monitors provide good value at a relatively low cost.
+While they design many gaming monitors, they often include office features, so if you're looking for a monitor for your at-home workstation that you can also game with, you'll likely find something good from them.
 They have two monitor lineups with their higher-end AORUS lineup and the more affordable standard Gigabyte lineup, which still offers great features.

-The M Series monitors, which are part of the standard lineup, have a KVM switch that allows you to control two sources with the same keyboard and mouse connected to the monitor.
+The M Series monitors, which are part of the standard lineup, have a KVM switch that allows you to easily switch between two sources and use the same keyboard and mouse.
 The Gigabyte M32U is one of those monitors, and it's a great choice for a variety of uses.
-It's feature-rich with a 144Hz panel and HDMI 2.1 bandwidth, making it an excellent choice for gaming, especially on consoles.
-Even if you want to use it for work, it has a 4k resolution with fantastic text clarity and a few office features, like the KVM switch and a USB-C port.
+It's feature-rich with a 144Hz panel and HDMI 2.1 bandwidth, making it an excellent option for console gaming.
+Even if you want to use it for work, it has a 4k resolution with fantastic text clarity and a USB-C port to connect to a compatible laptop.
 There's also a smaller version, the Gigabyte M28U, if you want something a little bit cheaper or simply prefer the smaller screen.

 See the best LG monitors here.